exercism/python/exercises/practice/palindrome-products/.articles/performance/content.md

 # Performance

-In this approach, we'll find out the performance difference between approaches for palindrome product in Python.
+In this article, we'll examine the performance difference between approaches for `palindrome-products` in Python.

 The [approaches page][approaches] lists two approaches to this exercise: